MisanthropeGirl/schroders/README.md

 1. Utilities: What if the JSON response is invalid?
 2. Reducers: What if the action doesn't match any of the options?
 3. Reducers: What if the state is undefined?
-4. Reducesr: Edge cases such as duplicate tickers and persistence of [new|removed]Ticker.
+4. Reducers: Edge cases such as duplicate tickers and persistence of [new|removed]Ticker.
 5. Selectors: Null/undefined state handling
 6. Selectors: Empty selectedTickers